Koziar/Triangle/README.md

   2 the same ints, one different int (isosceles)                         |   ✔︎ 3 random ints (scalene)                                                |   ✔︎
-  3 random ints which by the triangle definition can't build a triangle  |   ✔︎ At least one values is a zero or less                                  |   ✔︎ At least one value is not an int                                       |   ✔︎ At least one value is not a number (String, char, etc.)                |   ✔︎ Empty input                                                            |   ✔︎
+  3 random ints which by the triangle definition can't build a triangle  |   ✔︎ At least one value is a zero or less                                   |   ✔︎ At least one value is not an int                                       |   ✔︎ At least one value is not a number (String, char, etc.)                |   ✔︎ Empty input                                                            |   ✔︎